 Additional Information on Pharmacy: By a directive of the Pharmacy Council, the B. Pharm Programme may be upgraded to a 6-year Pharm D (Doctor of Pharmacy Programme) mid-stream.

-Dr. Kwasi Ohemeng Adomako,
+Prof. Kwasi Ohemeng Adomako,

 Dean, School of Pharmacy